 Any Other Effects?

 There are other potential benefits to using stevia unrelated to its apparent benefits on glycemic control.
 Here are a few studies I was able to dig up:

-We can think about stevia as a Primal sugar alternative with some potentially therapeutic effects.
+We can think about stevia as a Primal sugar alternative with some potentially beneficial effects.
 Kind of like cinnamon or turmeric , we don’t consume it for the calories or as literal fuel for our bodies, but for flavor, variety, and, possibly, the health benefits.
 It may induce insulin secretion, but it increases insulin sensitivity, reduces blood glucose (i.e., the insulin is doing its job), and does not increase appetite.
 It’s been used by humans for hundreds of years and by diabetic patients in Asia for decades.
-The goofy health food store dude who claims aspartame was created by Donald Rumsfeld to give us cancer may be a vociferous supporter of it, but don’t hold that against stevia.
 I’m a fan of the stuff and recommend it as a Primal way to satisfy a sweet tooth.